SS Jacona (1918): 1930 conversion, non-self-propelled power barge

-The novel idea for a floating mobile power plant in the form of an oceangoing ship was conceived by the president of the New England Public Service company of Augusta, Maine, Walter Scott Wyman.
+The novel idea for a floating mobile power plant in the form of an oceangoing ship was conceived by the president of the New England Public Service company of Augusta, Maine, Walter S. Wyman.
 The design engineering was done by Nepsco Services.
 Jacona was the world's first seagoing electric generator powership.

 On April 4, 1930, the USSB entered into a contract of sale with the New England Public Service Company for the sale of Jacona for $25,000.
 Terms required the new owner to convert the vessel on or before April 2, 1931, into a floating power plant removing all propelling machinery, not to use in any way for transport and spending not less than $1,000,000 for the conversion.
 The ship was rebuilt in 1930 at the Newport News Shipbuilding and Dry Dock Company in Newport News, Virginia, where the original boilers and all propelling machinery, including shafts and stern bearing, were removed.

 Two separate 10,000-kilowatt turbines were installed for a power plant that could produce up to 20,000 kilowatts of electrical power at once.
 A double bottom for fuel oil and water for the four new boilers was fitted.
 The ship's crew quarters were left to house personnel operating the plant.
 The shore connection was by three heavy cables passed from a movable tower over a barrel crossarm to shore.
 The power plant boilers were designed so that they could be converted to use powdered coal instead of fuel oil.
 As of December 31, 1930, the company had invested $1,473,322.83 in the plant with $660,000 being paid to Newport News Shipbuilding and Dry Dock Company.
 The actual cost of operation was less than projected.

 The vessel remained in registry for 1932 with tonnage shown as 4843 GRT, 3006 NRT with the USSB mistakenly shown as owner.
 By 1934, the vessel was out of registry as a ship and listed as "abandoned" under "Vessels Abandoned, Reduced Below 5 Tons, or Removed for Other Causes".